fraolb/celo-hackathon-agent/README.md

 - `celo_keywords`: Keywords to search for when checking Celo integration
 - `celo_files`: Files to check for Celo-related configurations

+The tool leverages LangChain's components:
+- `langchain_community.agent_toolkits.github.toolkit`: A powerful toolkit that interacts with GitHub repositories through PyGitHub
+- `langchain_github`: Used to access and analyze GitHub repositories
+- `langchain_anthropic`: Connects to Claude AI for intelligent code analysis
+- `langchain_core`: Provides chains and prompts for structured reasoning
+- `langgraph`: Creates reactive agents that can use GitHub tools effectively

 ## Output

 The tool generates the following reports:
 - `summary.md`: Overview of all analyzed projects
-- Individual project reports with detailed analysis
+- Individual project reports with detailed analysis, including:
+  - AI-powered code quality assessment with detailed reasoning
+  - Intelligent analysis of coding standards and best practices
+  - Suggestions for code improvements
+  - Comprehensive evaluation of Celo blockchain integration
+  - Evidence and analysis of how the project uses Celo technology
-- `results.json`: Raw data in JSON format
+- `results.json`: Raw data in JSON format for further processing

 ## License